-By chance, the episode of Series Three of Doctor Who that I had been randomly assigned to review before I ended up having to throw together something about scarecrows at the last minute (as you can read more about here) was the eleventh – Utopia.
+By chance, the episode of Series Three of Doctor Who that I had been randomly assigned to review before I ended up having to throw together something about scarecrows at the last minute (and you can find that review of Human Nature/The Family Of Blood here) was the eleventh – Utopia.
 At that point, I had no idea that it would feature the return of John Barrowman as Captain Jack Harkness, nor indeed the return of The Master.
-In fact I remained blissfully ignorant of the latter right up until broadcast.
-Completely by chance, I watched it in a room full of people both young and old who essentially had next to no knowledge whatsoever of Doctor Who history.
-I recognised Anthony Ainley’s laugh seconds before The Master’s revival was actually announced in the dialogue, and got a genuine jangle of excitement at having realised what was going on seconds before the room went up in a collective gasp.
+In fact I remained blissfully ignorant of the latter right up until broadcast and xompletely by chance, I watched it in a room full of people both young and old who essentially had next to no knowledge whatsoever of Doctor Who‘s history.
+I recognised Anthony Ainley’s laugh seconds before The Master’s revival was actually announced in the dialogue, and got a genuine jolt of excitement at having realised what was going on seconds before the room went up in a collective gasp.
 I have no doubt that this was entirely Russell T. Davies’ intention; having been a fan when Doctor Who was at its least popular, he knows the value of a quick acknowledgement to those who went on that ‘journey’ with him.
 Above all else, however, it’s proof positive that anyone who trades in ‘spoilers’ is deliberately ruining everyone else’s enjoyment for no good reason.
 A lesson it seems few have learned, judging by the amount of perfectly decent accounts I have had to temporarily mute on Twitter recently.

 Trailers used to be such simple things.
 As any number of Doctor Who DVDs will attest, the average television show was once content to promote itself with a short and usually not that exciting clip, with minimal assistance from an avuncular voiceover man and a day and time caption.
 If they wanted you to tune in later that evening, they never felt the need to include anything more dramatic than that bizarre scene with Sylvester McCoy listening to an apple.